alan-turing-institute/data-safe-haven/docs/roles/system_deployer/deploy_shm.md

 - From the Azure portal, navigate to the AAD you have created.
 - Click `Users` in the left hand sidebar
-- Click `Multi-Factor authentication` icon in the top bar of the users list.
+- Click the `Per-user MFA` icon in the top bar of the users list.
 - Click on `Service settings` at the top of the panel
 - Configure MFA as follows: